kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 [^2]: We report relative efficiency because in this case it makes the pattern easier to see than reporting the raw standard errors.

 [^3]: In other contexts these models are called hierarchical models or multilevel models.

+[^14]: For more details on the math of the RE estimator see Ruud (2000) mentioned above or these [lecture notes from James Powell at Berkeley](https://eml.berkeley.edu/~powell/e240b_sp10/pdnotes.pdf).

 <!-- ![heterogeneity]({{ site.url }}/images/heterogeneity.svg){: .center-image width="100%"}
 ![group_size]({{ site.url }}/images/group_size.svg){: .center-image width="100%"} -->